CarlGao4/Muse-Sounds/status.md

 Muse Strings `0.4.17` Violins 2 is same as Violins 1.
 This has been fixed in `0.4.18`.

+Muse Strings Violoncello Solo samples of Trill Whole and Trill Half are swapped.
+Which means that samples whose name contains "Whole" are actually half trill and vice versa.
+However, this is not a bug because the file names in the SFZ file are also swapped.

 Muse Woodwinds instruments including Bass Clarinet contains SFZ for harmonics, however MuseScore Studio 4 (4.3.2) currently does not pass harmonics to MuseSampler, so the harmonics SFZ files are not used.
 To use them, you need to use instruments like violins but apply Muse Woodwinds soundfonts.

 ## About the uploaded files